-- 4. Jax started to draw a grid inside the rectangle to find its area. - a.
-Use a straight edge to complete the drawing of the grid. - b.
-Write a skip-count sequence you could use to find the area.
+- Jax started to draw a grid inside the rectangle to find its area. - a.
+Use a straight edge to complete the drawing of the grid. - Write a skip-count sequence you could use to find the area.

-Half of the rectangle below has been tiled with unit squares.
+- Write a multiplication equation that you could use to find the area, and then solve. - Half of the rectangle below has been tiled with unit squares.